MIND-FIRST PRACTICES

 Field sketch — visual cue, not final symbol — many figures sharing one thought-bubble of awareness, one Dreamer field appearing as multiple perspectives.

 If First Dream suggests that reality might be the first dream of one awareness, then The Dreamer Stance asks: “Okay—what happens in this room if I move as if that’s true?”
-The Dreamer Stance names a simple, repeatable move: in any situation, you choose to stand as if everyone present belongs to the same mind.
-Not “I am The Dreamer, above all this,” but a dreamer among others, testing a consciousness-first hypothesis in real time.
+The Dreamer Stance names a simple, repeatable move: in any situation, you choose to stand as if everyone present belongs to the same awareness, one Dreamer field appearing as multiple perspectives.
+Not “I am The Dreamer, above all this,” but a stance inside the shared field: one Dreamer awareness here, appearing as many perspectives—mine included.
+I’m running the test in real time: treating the others in the room as no-other to awareness, and watching what shifts in tone, distance, and response.

 Here, the stance is:

-“I’m going to treat this family argument, staff meeting, group chat, or hospital corridor as one mind unconsciously asleep, trying to remember itself and quietly calling for unity, for joining, for love.”
+“I’m going to treat this family, staff, group chat, or hospital corridor as one mind unconsciously asleep, projecting a conversation, brainstorm, or argument, and quietly test the hypothesis that it is one.”

-At its simplest, The Dreamer Stance is a micro-question you can carry into any hard room:
+At its simplest, The Dreamer Stance is a micro-question you can carry into any room:

-“If everyone here belongs to the same mind, how do I move differently for the next three seconds?”
+“If everyone here belongs to the same mind, how do I move differently for the next three seconds—then the next three minutes, then the next three hours?”

 1. Notice the room.

-Catch yourself in a charged or meaningful space: a family argument, tense meeting, group chat, hospital corridor, classroom, or subway car.
+Catch yourself in a charged or meaningful space: a meeting, group chat, classroom, or subway car.
 Feel the default me vs. them geometry.

 2. Adopt the stance.